-The Non-Profit FOSS Institute (NPFI) is a 501(c)(3) organization that supports the development of customized free and open source software (FOSS) applications that directly benefit the missions of humanitarian non-profit organizations.
-NPFI provides a collaborative environment so that software development teams from undergraduate computer science programs, non-profit organizations, and software professionals can work together to achieve this goal.
+The Non-Profit FOSS Institute (NPFI) is a 501(c)(3) organization that supports the development of customized free and open source software (FOSS) applications that directly benefit non-profit organizations.

-- Help a non-profit identify a specific software need that could replace an existing paper-based or outmoded system
+- Help for a non-profit to identify a specific software product (stand-alone or web-based) that would replace an existing paper-based or outmoded system;

-- Help locate software professionals to deploy and provide ongoing support for that software product after it is developed
+- Help for a software developer to deploy and support that software after the course is finished.

-Because these projects develop free and open source software, all source code is available for immediate download, adaptation, and redeployment to suit the needs of other non-profits.
+Because these projects develop free and open source software (FOSS), all source code and documentation is available for download, adaptation, and redeployment by other triads.